skip to content

 00:22:35 - Anthony Campolo

-This built the simplest, smallest model — the base model.
-If you really want a good transcript, you want the large model, but the large model takes seven minutes to download.
-When you run it on an episode, it'll take five to ten minutes for an hour-long episode.
-This is going to let us run on something real.
-I hadn't picked a video.
-Let me go on your YouTube and find a video that's about ten minutes or so.
-There's the "npm install --save-exact explainer" — that's what I want.
+so what that did, this, this built the simplest, smallest model, which is the, the base model.
+And if you really want to get a good transcription, you want to run the large model, but the large model takes 7 minutes to download.
+And then when you run it on an episode, it'll take like 5 to 10 minutes for an hour-long episode.
+This is gonna let us just run this on something real.
+So actually, I hadn't— I hadn't picked a video.
+Real quick, I'm just gonna go on your— your YouTube and I'm gonna find a video you have that's like 10 minutes or so.
+There's, SolidJS and Solid Start Explained.
+That's what I want.
+That's gonna be perfect.

 Okay, cool.